Intelligent-Instruments-Lab/iil.is/src/routes/news/halldorophone_kastljos.md

 layout: news
 date: "2022-02-03"
 title: "Iceland Univeristy of the Arts receives its very own halldorophone"
-description: "Kastljós interview about the halldorophone"
+description: "Kastljos segment about the halldorophone"
 featured: true
 ---